 Provide notification to PJM Dispatch Operations at least 20 minutes prior to a change in state of each generating unit.
-This includes any changes to the output of a self-scheduled resource by more than 50 MW that are not following SCED basepoint, real or reactive power capability or any testing potentially affecting reliable unit operation, e.g. governor, AVR or PSS testing.
+This includes any changes to real or reactive power capability or any testing potentially affecting reliable unit operation, e.g. governor, AVR or PSS testing.